PetiAPocok/minetest_extended/README.md

 - The default carts mod has been replaced by boost_cart (modified) ([Github](https://github.com/SmallJoker/boost_cart))
   Kept the original cart
   The powered rail has been modified to work like in Minecraft
-- Beds: the sipmle bed has been removed
+- Beds: the simple bed has been removed
 - Added Crafting Guide to add, well, crafting guide ([Github](https://github.com/minetest-mods/craftguide))
   Added support for the "packer".
+  Added support for the "alchemy".
 - Added Mobs Redo (modified) ([NotABug](https://notabug.org/tenplus1/mobs_redo))
 - Added Mobs Animal (modified) ([NotABug](https://notabug.org/tenplus1/mobs_animal))
   Made the honey block a liquid with high viscosity.